osinmv/function-lookup-mcp/README.md

 # Function Signature Lookup MCP Server

 An MCP server that provides function signature lookups for any API.
-Comes with SDL3 API as an example.
+Uses universal ctags to extract functions and prototypes for indexing header files.

+## Requirements

+- Python 3.13
+- Universal Ctags 6.2.0

 ## Installation